pkumod/gStore/README.md

 ####5.
 API
 We provide JAVA and C++ API for accessing gStore now.
 Please refer to example codes in `api/cpp/example` and `api/java/example`.

+### System Update Log

+####Sep 25, 2015.

+We implement the version of BTree, and replace the old one.

+After testing on DBpedia, LUBM, and WatDiv benchmark, we conclude that the new BTree performs more efficient than the old version.
+For the same triple file, the new version spends shorter time on executing gload command.

+Besides, the new version can handle the long literal objects ocasion efficiently, while triples whose object's length exceeds 4096 bytes result in frequent inefficent split operations on the old version BTree.

+####Feb 2, 2015

+We modify the RDF parser and SPARQL parser.

+Under the new RDF parser, we also redesign the encode strategy, which reduces RDF file scanning times.

+Now we can parse the standard SPARQL v1.1 grammar correctly, and can support basic graph pattern(BGP) SPARQL queries written by this standard grammar.

+####Dec 11, 2014.

+We add API for C/CPP and JAVA.

+####Nov 20, 2014.

+We share our gStore2.0 code as an open-source project under BSD license on github.